David Shopper/Getty Images

 Your 50s: Capitalize on catch-ups

-If you have kids who are now out of the house, you might have enough money to finance those catch-up payments, says Guffey, of PNC Investments.
+If you have children who are now out of the house, you might have enough money to finance those catch-up payments.

 "Somewhere in your 40s and 50s, you want to transfer to more conservative stocks, and make sure you aren't all in stocks," Heyman says.
-"Start having 20% to 30% in bonds."
+"Start having 20 to 30 percent in bonds."
 He also recommends orienting your stock holdings toward dividend-paying blue chips.
-They offer both safety and income payments that you'll appreciate during retirement.
+They offer safety and income payments that you'll appreciate during retirement.

 Your 60s: Plan an income strategy

-As for asset allocation, bonds should account for a larger part of your portfolio, given your need for safety and income, Heyman says.
+Adjust your asset allocation so that bonds account for a larger part of your portfolio, given your need for safety and income.